jpacareu-meli/is-release-open-action/README.md

 How to use this action:

-1. Create a folder in your project named `.workflows`
+1. Create a folder in your project's root named `.github`

+2. Create a folder inside `.github` named `workflows`

-2. Create a file inside of it named `is-release-opened.yml`
+3. Create a file inside of `workflows` named `is-release-opened.yml` (or the name you want)

-3. Add into it:
+4. Add into the newly created file:

 ```yml
 name: 'Check if release is opened'